WGN-TV: News department history

-Morning news programming was extended to weekdays on September 6, 1994, with the WGN Morning News debuting as a one-hour broadcast from 7 to 8 a.m., anchored originally by Dave Eckert, Sonja Gantt and meteorologist Paul Huttner.
-In an effort to improve viewership, the program—which replaced children's programs (including The Bozo Show, which displaced the Sunday edition of the morning newscast) that had previously aired in that time period—was soon reformatted from a more traditional newscast to feature a mix of straight news and entertainment and lifestyle features that use a looser style similar to morning radio programs.
-This reformatting helped the Morning News to eventually begin beating competing local and national morning news programs—including its closest initial competitor, WFLD's Fox Thing in the Morning (now Good Day Chicago)—in the 25–54 age demographic and in total viewers.
-(The program expanded to two hours, extending until 9 a.m., on January 8, 1996, with a later hour-long expansion [to 10 a.m.] on September 3, 2013.)
+Morning news programming was extended to weekdays on September 6, 1994, with the WGN Morning News debuting from 7 to 8 a.m.; it was originally anchored by Dave Eckert, Sonja Gantt, and meteorologist Paul Huttner.
+To improve viewership, the program—which replaced children's programs that had previously aired at that time—was soon reformatted to feature a mix of straight news and entertainment, and lifestyle features, in a looser style similar to that of morning radio programs.
+This reformatting helped Morning News to eventually begin out-competing local and national morning news programs—including its closest initial competitor, WFLD's Fox Thing in the Morning (now Good Day Chicago)—in the 25–54 age demographic and in total viewers.
+The program was expanded to two hours, extending until 9 a.m., on January 8, 1996, with a later hour-long expansion [to 10 a.m.] on September 3, 2013.
 An hour-long 6 a.m.
-"Early Edition" of the newscast debuted on August 5, 1996; this block of the newscast gradually expanded to three hours, beginning with the addition of a 5:30 a.m. half-hour in January 2001 and ending with its July 11, 2011, extension to 4 a.m.
-(The WGN Morning News became the first WGN-TV newscast to be denied clearance on the national feed in September 1996, with its forced removal reportedly being due to self-imposed exclusivity restrictions concerning the newscast's paid segments and rate charges that the station's sales department would have to pay if the segments aired nationally; simulcasts of the WGN Morning News temporarily returned to WGN America on February 3, 2014, when it began airing the 4 a.m. hour.)
+Early Edition of the newscast debuted on August 5, 1996; this newscast gradually expanded to three hours, beginning with the addition of a 5:30 a.m. half-hour in January 2001 and ending with its July 11, 2011, extension to 4 a.m.
+WGN Morning News became the first WGN-TV newscast to be denied clearance on the national feed in September 1996, due to self-imposed exclusivity restrictions concerning paid segments and rate charges the station's sales department would have to pay if the segments aired nationally.
+Simulcasts of the WGN Morning News temporarily returned to WGN America on February 3, 2014, when it began airing the 4 a.m. hour.

-In July 1996, WGN-TV began using a Eurocopter AS350 B2 helicopter for newsgathering, "Skycam 9", which is used for certain breaking news events and traffic reporting.
-In October 1999, freelance reporter Jane Boal made headlines when she was hit from behind while trying to move away from a car attempting to drive away from an accident with another vehicle during a live midday report about a carbon monoxide leak that forced the evacuation of a school in the Rogers Park neighborhood; Boal (who was laid off by the station in May 2009) suffered cartilage and ligament injuries to both of her legs after being pinned between the car involved in the accident and a WGN live truck, but was able to resume work in early November.
-In 2000, WGN-TV constructed a new 26,000 sqft newsroom covering two floors on the eastern portion of its studio facility, increasing the building's size to approximately 131,000 sqft; the original newsroom was renovated for use by the station's weather department.
+In July 1996, WGN-TV began using a Eurocopter AS350 B2 helicopter for news gathering; the aircraft was known as "Skycam 9", and was used for breaking news events and traffic reporting.
+In October 1999, freelance reporter Jane Boal made headlines when she was hit from behind by a car; (Note: The accident occurred during a live midday report about a carbon monoxide leak that forced the evacuation of a school in the Rogers Park neighborhood.)
+Boal (Note: Boal was laid off by the station in May 2009.) suffered cartilage and ligament injuries to both of her legs after being pinned between the car involved in the accident and a WGN live truck, but was able to resume work in early November.
+In 2000, WGN-TV constructed a new 26,000 sqft newsroom covering two floors on the eastern portion of its studio facility, increasing the building's size to approximately 131,000 sqft.
+The original newsroom was renovated for use by the station's weather department.